 3. Monarch Money–This is an excellent alternative if you manage money as a couple or don't like spreadsheets.
 It offers a mobile app and the ability to connect all of your accounts in one place.
 I've personally tested Monarch and found it very easy to use.

 The Mint Budget App is in the processing of closing and moving to Credit Karma.
 Mint is describing this as linking your Mint and Credit Karma accounts.
 Yet they make it clear that Mint's features are moving to Credit Karma.
 And this Reddit thread says that Mint is “dead.”

 Thus, now it's more important than ever to consider alternatives to Mint.

 Best Alternatives to Mint Budget Tracker

-Founded in 2009, Personal Capital recently rebranded as Empower.
-I've used it for more than a decade, and it can easily replace Mint.
+I've used Empower for more than a decade, and it can easily replace Mint.
 Like Mint it's free, and it offers far more tools to keep track of your finances and analyze your investments.
 You can link just about any financial account to Empower's app.
 Once linked, the dashboard gives you a complete snapshot of your money.

 - Track spending by category or account

 - Plan your retirement with the Retirement Planner